JonaHesselmann/linsolve/README.md

 ## General Information
 ***
-This project was developed as part of the programming project in the dual degree programme in Business Informatics at Osnabrück University of Applied Sciences.
-The aim of the project is to develop a website that serves as an interface for the Highs Solver for linear optimisation problems.
+This project was developed as part of a programming project in the dual degree programme in Business Informatics at Osnabrück University of Applied Sciences.
+The aim of the project is to develop a website that serves as an interface for the **Highs** and **GLPK** solvers for linear optimisation problems.

+You can access the website at: [https://jonahesselmann.github.io/linsolve/](https://jonahesselmann.github.io/linsolve/).

 ## Screenshot